Maveronic/infrasec/README.md

 Infrastructure Security

-This contains the tasks solutions for Infrastructure Security
+This contains the tasks solutions for Wildberries Infrastructure Security test